Auri-Fex/Halcova/norbela/world/overview.md

 # Primordial Arcane Ecosystem

-- Life evolved in symbiosis with Aetherite, giving rise to magical flora, fauna, and microfauna.
+- Life evolved in symbiosis with finyak, giving rise to magical flora, fauna, and microfauna.
 - Magical creatures range from simple energy feeders to complex, sentient beings, each adapted to local arcane conditions.
-- Microbial colonies metabolize Aetherite, forming the basis of the magical oil cycle and supporting higher life forms.
+- Microbial colonies metabolize finyak, forming the basis of the magical oil cycle and supporting higher life forms.
 - Ecosystem balance is maintained by cycles of energy absorption, transformation, and release—predation, symbiosis, and competition are all shaped by magic.

 ## Arcane Phenomena

-- Arcane storms, resonance cascades, and magical anomalies are natural occurrences, sometimes reshaping entire landscapes.
-- The world’s surface and subsurface are dotted with arcane fonts, crystal spires, and energy wells—sources of power and mystery.
-- Some regions are unstable, prone to magical entropy or sudden depletion, while others are overcharged and teeming with life.
+Rare magical sites exist across the world.
+Shisolak (arcane deserts) are permanently depleted zones where magic fails and creatures cannot survive.
+Shibak (arcane fonts) are overcharged zones where magic surges unpredictably, causing mutations, storms, or spontaneous phenomena.
+Both are shaped by finyak concentration and magical activity.

+*For advanced magical theory and rare phenomena, see Appendix B.*
 ## Economic Theories and Dynamics

 Government and guild intervention stabilizes the magical oil economy during booms and busts—stockpiling oil, subsidizing alternatives, or funding infrastructure.
 Over-extraction leads to depletion, instability, and collapse of magical resources, accelerated by social and magical feedback loops.
 Solutions include collective management, quotas, and enchanted contracts for sustainable use.
-Population and economic growth can outpace the regenerative capacity of magical oil creatures and Aetherite substrate, causing periodic crises and forced innovation.
+Population and economic growth can outpace the regenerative capacity of magical oil creatures and finyak substrate, causing periodic crises and forced innovation.
 There is an optimal tax, quota, or tithe on oil extraction that maximizes revenue without driving illegal harvesting or black market growth.
 Elites may control oil sources, extracting rents and stifling innovation, while black markets and resistance movements arise in response.
 As magical entropy rises, societies must innovate new tech, fuels, or conservation methods to avoid collapse.
 Markets and magical systems seek a balance point where extraction, use, and restoration are in harmony; disruptions cause cascading failures or booms.

 # Magical Physics and Feedback